BlueBrain/NeuroMorphoVis/docs/user/modules/gui/mesh-reconstruction.md

   <img src="images/panels-mesh-open.jpg" width=300>
 </p>

-## Panel Description & Options
+## Panel Options

-Once all the meshing parameters are set, a neuronal mesh can be reconstructed by clicking on the button __Reconstruct Mesh__.
-Once the mesh is reconstructed, it will appear in the principal three-dimensional widget of Blender.
-The mesh can be then rendered and saved as a .png image by clicking on the different views buttons: __Front__, __Side__, or __Top__.
-We can also render a 360 movie of the reconstructed mesh by clicking on the __360__ button.
-Finally, the mesh can be exported to different file formats such as __.obj__, __.ply__, __.stl__ and __.blend__ meshes.

 ### Meshing Methods
-The current version of NeuroMorphoVis provides only the __Piecewise Watertight__ meshing method for reconstructing polygonal surface meshes from input morphological skeletons.
+This version of _NeuroMorphoVis_ provides access uniquely to the __Piecewise Watertight__ meshing method ([Abdellah et al, 2017](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-017-1788-4)) for reconstructing polygonal surface meshes from input morphological skeletons.
 We have already implemented other meshing techniques, but their stability is still questionable.
-These techniques will be integrated in NeuroMorphoVis in future releases.
+These techniques will be exposed to the interface of _NeuroMorphoVis_ in future releases.

 ### Skeleton